Content created: 060704

 No two specialists balance lumping and splitting in quite the same way, but it makes a huge difference to the terminology that they use, and to the historical possibilities they think about.

 Lumping tends to reduce the number of genus and species terms.
 Most popular authors tend to be lumpers.
 It makes for easier reading and avoids celebrating potentially trivial differences or needlessly multiplying names.
-(For example, most popular authors speak of Homo erectus, and do not separate Asian forms as Homo erectus from nearly identical African forms called Homo ergaster.)
+(For example, most popular authors speak of Homo erectus, and do not separate Asian forms as Homo erectus from very similar African forms called Homo ergaster.)

 Splitting tends to increase the number of genus and species names, at least in the short term until they are clearly shown to be redundant.
-The Museum of Man curators, unlike popular authors, label their African “Homo erectus” specimens as Homo ergaster, reflecting their sense that, on the whole, splitting is intellectually safer than lumping.
+Specialists, unlike popular authors, tend to be splitters, lest they lose sight of variation that could turn out to matter.
+Splitting, although more confusing, is arguably intellectually safer than lumping when the evidence is ambiguous.

 Cautionary Note: Nobody lumps or splits all the time.
 That would be stupid.
 The terms “lumper” and “splitter” refer to only to the default assumptions applied in cases that are ambiguous.
 One hears rumors of exam questions being designed with this in mind.